Skip to content

 • Funding: Access to public capital markets.

-Considering a larger scale?
-Our Public Limited Company Registration guide provides all the necessary details.
+Check our Public Limited Company Registration guide for all the details.

-Choosing the right business structure is key to long-term success.
-This guide compares Private Limited and Sole Proprietorship:
+Choosing the right business structure is essential for long-term success.
+Here’s how Private Limited Companies compare with Sole Proprietorships:

 • A Sole Proprietorship offers no liability protection.
 This means personal assets are at risk.